THE ADVENTURES OF DEX DIXON: PARANORMAL DICK, THE BOARD GAME

 *Some cards require a die roll to activate, some cost Power Points to use them and others may require a combination of Power Points and a successful die roll.

-“Power Points” are tracked on the Boss’ ‘Tally Card.’
-This card tracks how many ‘Power Points’ and ‘Life Points’ each character possess.
+“Power Points” are tracked on the Boss’ Passport with ‘Power Tokens’ and ‘Life Points’ with “Life Tokens.”
 If you get to zero ‘Power Points’ you will not be able to use certain abilities until you replenish those points.
 If you get to zero ‘Life Points’ it’s curtains.

 *You can choose to execute an action for any of your Bosses but Mugs are not allowed to possess or cast ‘Power Cards.’
-You may only Execute one Power, Tool, Artifact or Event card once per Turn, unless you possess an ability or card that allows you to do otherwise.
-In an attack/Combat scenario players can choose to use a card or ability to attempt to defend themselves after opposing player announces their intention to attack.
+You may only Execute one Power, Tool, Artifact or Event card once per Round, unless you possess an ability or card that allows you to do otherwise.
+In an Attack/Combat scenario, players can choose to use a card or ability to attempt to defend themselves after opposing player announces their intention to attack.

 NOTE: Most ’Abilities’ assigned to your Bosses and Mugs are separate from the card affects and can be used at any time.